Orthodontics and TMJ Disorders

 FORWARD ROTATING MANDIBLE BACKWARD ROTATING MANDIBLE

 The downwardly and backwardly rotating facial growth pattern can certainly be caused by weak jaw muscles.
 People with jaw muscle injury or disease show an extreme backward rotating facial growth pattern, as seen in the X-rays of a patient with muscular dystrophy below.
 The picture on the right below is a longitudinal study, and the picture on the left below compares the myotonic dystrophy face at late adolescence with a normal adolescent face, seen as a white line.
-In the myotonic dystrophy patient, the upper teeth have acquired a form that fits around the tongue, which has found a resting posture that maintains a pharyngeal airway, despite the front portion of the mandible (the corpus containing the teeth) pulling the rest of the face downward and backward around it.
-The vertical redirection of growth in the upper jawbone has prevented it from expanding normally.

 Conversely, the pattern of backward rotation can be reversed by making the jaw muscles stronger and healthier.
-A study of children with downwardly and backwardly rotating facial growth patterns found that chewing exercise gum for a year reversed their facial growth to a forward rotating pattern, which reverted back to the backward rotating pattern again after the gum chewing stopped.
+A study of children with downwardly and backwardly rotating facial growth patterns found that chewing exercise gum for a year reversed their facial growth to a forward rotating pattern, which then reverted back to the backward rotating pattern again after the gum chewing stopped.

-In some people with weak jaw muscles and downwardly and backwardly rotating lower jawbones, the tongue intervenes to prevent the upper jawbone from following the front of the lower jawbone down and back by holding the upper jawbone upward and forward to maintain an adequate airway passage, as can be seen above in the growth of the muscular dystrophy patient above.
-In about 5 percent of the population, an anterior tongue posture responds to a restrictive bite by placing itself between the teeth, which has caused an anterior open bite that prevents the front teeth from coming into contact and thereby makes it impossible to incise food or bite your fingernails.
-For decades, orthodontists assumed that these anterior open bites were caused by a retained infantile swallowing pattern, which included a tongue thrust during the swallow.
-However, studies using force sensors showed that it is the resting posture of the tongue, not its functional activity during swallowing, that determines tooth positions.
-Here again, it is the light steady types of forces, such as those produced by postural muscle tonus, that determine the shapes of bones.
-Tongue posture is steady, because it maintains the airway, so it shapes the bones effectively .
+If the tongue acquires a rest position between the front teeth, it can produce an anterior open bite that makes it impossible to incise food or bite your fingernails.
+For decades, orthodontists assumed that such anterior open bites were caused by a retained infantile swallowing pattern, which included a tongue thrust during the swallow.
+However, studies using force sensors showed that it is the resting posture of the tongue, not its functional activity during swallowing, that determines tooth positions; because light steady types of forces determine the shapes of bones.
 Intermittent forces, like during swallowing, primarily determine the internal architecture of the bones to enable them to withstand the functional forces they will receive.

 TREATMENT